Department of Chemistry and Biochemistry

 Research Areas

-Analytical mass spectrometry, chromatography, electrochemistry, spectral methods
+Analytical | mass spectrometry, chromatography, electrochemistry, spectral methods |

-Biochemistry enzyme isolation, and mechanisms, protein structure-function relationships, molecular genetics, gene delivery, nucleic acid biochemistry, ribonucleoprotein complex function and regulation, genomics, biophysical chemistry, biomaterials
+Biochemistry | Biochemistry enzyme mechanisms, protein structure-function relationships, intrinsically-disordered proteins, molecular genetics, gene delivery, nucleic acid biochemistry, ribonucleoprotein complex function and regulation, genomics, biomaterials |

-Inorganic synthesis and structure of high conductivity solid-state electrolyte compounds, bioinorganic chemistry, solid state synthesis, metal complex catalysis, intercalation chemistry, crystallography, synthetic main group organometallic chemistry
+Inorganic | synthesis and structure of high conductivity solid-state electrolyte compounds, bioinorganic chemistry, solid state synthesis, metal complex catalysis, intercalation chemistry, crystallography |

-Organic medicinal chemistry, small molecule synthesis, physical organic chemistry, reactive intermediates, polymer synthesis, photochromism
+Organic | Organic medicinal chemistry, small molecule synthesis, physical organic chemistry, reactive intermediates, polymer synthesis, photochromism |

-Physical nanocomposites, thin organic films, structure-property relationships, electronic polymers, computational chemistry
+Physical | Physical and Biophysical nanomaterials, thin organic films, structure-property relationships, computational chemistry, protein folding pathways |

 Research Facilities

 Research instruments available include 400 and 500 MHz NMR, X-ray Diffractometer, UV and IR spectrophotometers, atomic absorption, liquid and gas chromatographs, electrospray ionization/mass spectrometer, high-speed centrifuges, TGA, DSC, DMA, particle size analyzer, GPC, epi-fluorescent microscope, CO2 incubators, and multi-well plate readers.
-A complete list of instrumentation can be found here
+A complete list of instrumentation can be found here.

 Financial Assistance

-Graduate students are encouraged to work as graduate instructional assistants.
+GGraduate students are encouraged to work as instructional assistants.
 Applications can be obtained from the Department of Chemistry and Biochemistry website.
 A limited number of research assistantships are also available based on available funding from individual research advisors.
 The Graduate College can provide information about the availability of graduate scholarships.
 To be considered for assistantships or scholarships, applicants must have submitted a completed application for review by the priority application deadline.